gislab-npo/gislab-doc/docs/general/about.rst

 What is Gisquick?
 =================

-`Gisquick <http://gisquick.org>`__ is a **web application** built on top of modern technologies with very modern user interface optimized also for mobile devices.
+`Gisquick <http://gisquick.org>`__ is a separete project which is not directly related with GIS.lab.
+It is a **web application** built on top of modern technologies with fully responsive user interface optimized also for mobile devices.
 It stands on the shoulders of `QGIS
-<http://qgis.org>`__ desktop and server software.
+<http://qgis.org>`__ desktop and server components.
+The main purpose

-The main purpose is QGIS projects publishing on web.
+of Gisquick is publishing QGIS projects on web.

 .. _gisquick-ui: